 #3: Can I get a flat fee for an uncontested divorce in Illinois?

-Here, we offer flat fees to represent people in an uncontested divorce in Illinois.
+Yes, you can get a flat fee for an uncontested divorce in Illinois.
+Here, we offer flat fees to represent people in an uncontested divorce in Illinois; that makes uncontested divorce fast, and affordable.

 That means that one affordable flat fee covers the following: